peoples0815/backitup/README.md

 backitup
 =================

-All in One - Backupl�sung
+Dies ist eine All in One - Backuplösung für IoBroker und Raspberrymatic.

 ## License